-How erin giordano started their illustration or graphics journey
+erin giordano got their new illustration or graphics by running a design contest:

 Food & Drink

 The FruitGuys deliver fresh fruit to offices nationwide.
 We have 5 facilities across the country where we buy directly from small, local farms and deliver to customers in those areas.
 Our customer is the employer/company who purchases our fruit delivery, our target audience for this piece is the employee who comes to the fruit stand, and selects a piece of fruit.
 We want the employees to know that their fruit is coming from The FruitGuys, but we don't want to be too aggressive with logos, etc.